 Randomized MAC address impacts

-Similar to Use Case #8, it is not the randomization of the MAC address that is a direct impact in this use case, but the scope of that randomization.
+Similar to the Infrastructure with different SSIDs per band use case, it is not the randomization of the MAC address that is a direct impact in this use case, but the scope of that randomization.
 If the randomization applies to Probe Requests even when the device is associated, then the problem will occur.

 Rapidly changing MAC address impacts